-Numerical Parameters on the Options Tab
+Options Tab

-The Precipitation Calculator Numerical Parameters settings are located on the Configuration window \rightarrow Options tab.
+The Precipitation Calculator settings including the section Numerical Parameters are located on the Configuration window \rightarrow Options tab.

-For equations and details about these settings, see "Numerical Method" on page 90.
+For equations and details about these settings, see "Numerical Method" on page 96.

 You can change these settings locally for a specific Precipitation Calculator or globally for some defaults in the Options window settings.